Shikhar253/EdTech/README.md

 ## NOTE

 This project was inspired from [chemfun.vercel.app](https://chemfun.vercel.app/).
-Chenges made:
+Chenges made by us for this project:

 - We have added the **Augmented Reality** feature for the biology topics.
 - We **rendering the 3D models** for the biology topics.
+- We have deployed the project on **GitHub Pages**.
 - We have changed the **UI** of the app.